AltropInc/alt/doc/script/Stream.md

 ## Creating Streams

-A stream object(or value) can be created by constructor:
+A stream object (or value) can be created by the stream constructor:
 ```altscript
 s:= stream#(int)((1,2,3,4,5,6));  // or s:= int...((1,2,3,4,5,6));
 ```